Fibonaccigirly/New-Classrooms/README.md

 Note: To enhance user experience, it is recommended to implement real-time validation or provide clear instructions near the phone number field, indicating the specific requirements to avoid submission errors.

-Bug Report 17: Layout Issue with Maximum Character Count in Subject Field
+BR 17: Layout Issue with Maximum Character Count in Subject Field
 Summary: When using the maximum character count in the Subject field, the resulting page displays the subject text across the screen, causing overlap with the contact information for the B&B.
 Steps to Reproduce:
 1. Navigate to the form containing the Subject field.